 What is a CCUS hub?

 A CCUS hub takes carbon dioxide from several emitting sources, such as heavy industries and power, and then transports and stores it using common infrastructure.
 A CCUS hub can be more complex to establish than a CCUS value chain on a single point source, managed by one company; but CCUS hubs bring many benefits, including lower unit costs, reduced risk and the ability to standardize and scale up quickly.
-For emitters, the hub offering opens up CCUS as a decarbonization option without them having to take responsibility for building pipelines and drilling storage wells and without long-term liability for the stored CO2.
+For emitters, the hub offering opens up CCUS as a decarbonization option without them having to take responsibility for building pipelines and drilling storage wells and without long-term liability for the stored carbon dioxide.

 What are the pros and cons of a CCUS hub over a single project?